cannicombustiva/100-days-of-code/log.md

 **Today's Progress**: Today I studied js course on freeCodeCamp.
 I refreshed my mind about some structures.
 Really interesting!
 **Thoughts**: I'm on my way now.
 I'm focussing my target.
 I love coding!

+### Day5: January 8, 2017

+**Today's Progress**: Finally I understand the difference between local&global scopes in javaScript.
+**Thoughts**: At the beginning when I studied this course, it was hard for my mind to use scopes.
+For me it's an important achievement.
+I feel very good.